 However, don’t forget that 50 lb recurve bows are not for everyone.
 If it is beyond your supposed draw weight, you must train your muscles first before shooting a 50 lb recurve bow.

-Unlike hunting, target archery requires you to shoot over a hundred shots in one day, which can strain your muscles easily if you shoot with high poundage recurve bow.
+Unlike hunting, target archery requires you to shoot over a hundred shots in one day, which can strain your muscles easily if you shoot with a high-poundage recurve bow.

-Therefore, a 50 lb recurve bow is perfect for hunters because of its capability to kill even large game animals.
+Therefore, a recurve bow 50lb draw weight is perfect for hunters because of its capability to kill even large game animals.
 Meanwhile, it is not necessary for target archers since high penetration power and speed are unnecessary in target archery.

 What are the advantages and disadvantages of a higher draw weight?